 by Kim Hunter, People First HR Services

 Communication: Remote work requires constant and consistent communication.
-If you have team members that are out of the office more than one day per week ensure that you’re scheduling regular touch base meetings so you know how the work is progressing, if they have what they need to complete the project, and that they aren’t feeling the ‘silo’ effect from being away from their peers.
-Poor or irregular communication undermines trust, and without trust remote work won’t be successful.
+Ensure that you’re scheduling regular touch-base meetings so you know how work is progressing and that they aren’t feeling the ‘silo’ effect from being away from their peers.
+Poor or irregular communication undermines trust, and without trust, remote work won’t be successful.
 By establishing a consistent meeting between leadership and team members, workers will be grounded by routine and feel connected to their coworkers.

 “Setting expectations is not micro-managing; the rules you set should be those that help you create an environment of trust.”

-Set clear expectations: If there are particular requirements you have for those that are working remotely don’t make people guess – write them down (heck, even consider a policy!).
+Set clear expectations: If there are particular requirements don’t make people guess – strongly consider making a policy.
 Some of the areas in which you may want to set expectations include hours of work, telephone (i.e. do you need people to forward their office phone line), and reporting on work completed.
 Setting expectations is not micro-managing; the rules you set should be those that help you create an environment of trust.
-An example would be using shared calendars to log remote work time – if someone is working from home they should be available to their peers and everyone should know how to contact them when they’re out of the office.
+An example would be using shared calendars to log remote work time – those working from home should be available to their peers and everyone should know how to contact them as the team is disconnected from a central location.

-Embrace technology: Skype, What’s App, Slack, Google Hangouts, Dropbox – there’s dozens of fabulous (and often free!) ways to support your remote workforce with technology.
+Embrace technology: Skype, What’s App, Slack, Google Hangouts, Dropbox – there are dozens of useful (and often free) ways to support your remote workforce with technology.
 One of the real benefits to employees of working in an ‘office’ environment is the opportunity to share a moment or information with colleagues.
 Creating the ‘virtual water cooler’ is a necessity for remote workers to stay meaningfully connected to peers.
 Luckily, free technology like Slack or What’s App or even Skype (there’s a great chat function) can make the distance disappear.

-Encourage your teams to standardize how they talk to each other, and make sure that the platforms work equally well inside and outside the office walls.
-Here at PFHR, we have an open-concept workspace and sometimes it’s far less disruptive to just ‘chat’ a colleague on an app.
-Creating chat groups on the app for work teams allows us to stay connected even if some of us are working from home or travelling.
+Encourage your teams to standardize how they talk to each other and make sure that the platforms work equally well inside and outside the office walls.

 People First HR Services